difference between lok sabha and rajya sabha

 2. Joint Sessions

-A joint sitting of both houses is rare and used to resolve deadlocks.
+Joint sittings in both houses are rare and are used to resolve deadlocks.

-• Conditions: A joint sitting can be called by the President if there is a disagreement over a bill (other than a money bill).
+• Conditions: The president can call a joint sitting if there is a disagreement over a bill (other than a money bill).
 If the Lok Sabha passes the bill again, with or without changes, and at least six months have passed, a joint sitting can be held.

 • Voting: In a joint sitting, the decision is made by the majority of members present and voting.